tdwg/how-did-it-die/proposal/causeOfDeath_extension.md

 | Constraints 	|  ISO 8601 date format, resolved to day, month or year |
 | Notes |  Date ranges are allowed. |

- - If the date of death is unknown, suggest using the `deathDateNotes` property.
+ - use the `deathDateNotes` property when date is unknown
- - Use the Geological context Darwin Core terms for date of death in the case of prehistoric records
+ - use the Geological context Darwin Core terms for date of death in the case of prehistoric records
+ - use `preservationDate` for `MaterialSamples`

 ### deathDateNotes ###